 Scores people from Oregon and beyond — both truffle connoisseurs and the truffle curious — attend each year to participate in dinners, tastings, demonstrations, workshops and foraging events.

 Package deals like Terroir of Truffles in Newberg include all the tasty main events for one price.
-Other packages fall under themes, like The Urban Forager in Eugene, featuring the immersive culinary tours and events.
+Other packages fall under themes, like Grape and Grain in Eugene, featuring the immersive culinary tours and events.

 But the festival is more than just a huge tasting event.
 It’s about demystifying this playful wintertime ingredient, which has recently been popping up on more menus around the state.
 Oregon chefs used to receive unripe truffles that were largely raked from the forest floor.
 Now truffle dogs are the preferred foraging method, which means truffles are unearthed at their peak of ripeness.
 The happy result is a higher quality of truffle on the plate.